binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 * 25% were malicious inside actors
 * 46% were inadvertent inside actors

 Malicious inside actors can either be disgruntled employees that may or may not of left the organisation.
-Those who have left, could still have access of an account or access of back door they introduced or are aware of.
+Those who have left, could still have access via an account or back door they introduced or are aware of.
 Or current employees who are opportunists looking to make some extra money by selling access or private information.

 An inadvertent inside actor is usually someone that does not mean to cause harm, but often falls prey to social engineering tactics usually from malicious outsiders, as touched on in the People chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com/).
 These types of attacks are usually phishing, or where the victim is somehow tricked or coerced into revealing sensitive information, or carrying out an activity that will provide the attacker a foothold.
 The Social Engineer's Playbook by Jeremiah Talamantes has many useful and practical examples of these types of attacks.